Structural Engineer Costs

 two tradespeople maintaining solar panel installations

-For new properties, such as building a new house structural engineers will design and plan the skeleton of the home, which will include everything from load-bearing walls to the roof and foundations.
+For a new build, such as building a new house, the structural engineer will design the main structure of the home, including foundations, load-bearing walls, columns, beams, floors and the roof.

 Is it a structural engineer that I need to tell me whether a wall has been removed correctly?